 - individual risk and treatment needs.

-4. What is Life Like for a Youth in a DJJ Facility?
+4. What is life like for a youth in a secure youth treatment facility?

-In general, commitments to DJJ are long and severe.
+In general, commitments to secure youth treatment facilities are long and severe.
 All youths must attend school full-time.
 If a youth completes high school, college programs and vocational training programs are offered.
-Many youths are assigned paying jobs at the DJJ facility where they live.
+Many youths are assigned paying jobs at the facility where they live.
 Such jobs include:

 - food prep, AND